 %1$s reply on “%2$s”

-In the top commented section of the CSS where the theme’s info is listed you should see the Text Domain.
+In the top commented section of the CSS where the theme’s info is detailed, you should find the Text Domain.

-Copy the text domain then go back to Say what? and enter it in the Text domain box.
+Copy it then go back to Say what? and enter it in the Text domain box.

-- The Text context may or may not be needed depending on the Theme you’re using.
+- The Text context may or may not be needed depending on which theme you’re using.
 To find out if it’s needed, we’ll just go ahead and add a Replacement String without it and see if it works or not.

 To display “Reply” use: